sahasourav17/ResuMate/README.md

 AI-powered resume screening app using Streamlit, OpenAI, and LlamaIndex.
 Automate candidate evaluation and boost hiring efficiency.

+## Features:
+- Generates Criteria Decisions and reasoing based on job descriptions and selection criteria
+- Fact Checking (Though it need to be improved and suggestions are welcome)
+- Resume Rating (scale of 10)

 ![ResuMate Homepage](./images//resumate_home.png)

 ## Guidelines to follow